Home About Us Donate Contact Us Community

 Fil Manley

 Disclaimer: Backpacksforthehomeless.org asks everyone to understand that all people, homeless or not, can be unpredicatable.
-Please use due dilligence, caution and common sense when approaching strange people.
+Please use due dilligence, caution and common sense when approaching people.
 Stick to well lighted areas, where other people are and try to work in pairs when possible.
-Never let a minor practice the backpacks ministry without adult supervision.
-As with all human interaction, there is risk involved.
-By using this website, you agree that Backpacksforthehomeless.org and its associated workers, editors and managers are not liable for and hold them blameless for any incident resulting from your practice of this outreach regardless of the severity of the incident.